kentcb/azure_application_insights/README.md

 ### HTTP Middleware

-Whilst you can certainly use `TelemetryClient.trackRequest` to track HTTP requests yourself, you can save time by using the `TelemetryHttpClient` HTTP client.
-This class will automatically time requests and forward on the details of completed requests to a given `TelemetryClient` as request telemetry items.
+Whilst you can certainly use `TelemetryClient.trackDependency` to track HTTP requests yourself, you can save time by using the `TelemetryHttpClient` HTTP client.
+This class will automatically time requests and forward on the details of completed requests to a given `TelemetryClient` as dependency telemetry items.

 Typical usage looks like this: